google/fuse-archive/README.md

 **-o nohardlinks**
 :   No files with multiple hard links

+**-o noxattrs**
+:   No extended attributes

 **-o dmask=M**
-:   Directory permission mask in octal (default 0022)
+:   Directory permission mask in octal (default is 0022)

 **-o fmask=M**
-:   File permission mask in octal (default 0022)
+:   File permission mask in octal (default is 0022)

 **-o uid=N**
 :   Set the file owner of all the items in the mounted archive (default is